GloBoiVic/Music-Player/readme.md

 To improve this project, I would like to:

 - Add shuffle functionality to shuffle songs on the playlist
-- Add repeat functionality to repeat favorite song on the playlist
+- Add repeat functionality to repeat favorite song on the playlist. ✅
 - Add ability to upload your own songs (Might be ambitious!)

 ## :bust_in_silhouette: Contact